logicalclocks/feature-store-api/docs/hopsworksai/azure/aks_acr_integration.md

 The setup is now finalized and you can create the Hopsworks cluster.

-#### Step 1 option b Subnet in AKS network
+#### Option *B*: Subnet in AKS network

-With this setup the Hopsworks cluster will reside in the same virtual network as the AKS cluster.
+With this setup, the Hopsworks cluster will reside in the same virtual network as the AKS cluster.
 The difference is that a new subnet in the virtual network will be used for the Hopsworks cluster.

-To setup the subnet, first go to the virtual network that was created by AKS.
+To set up the subnet, first, go to the virtual network that was created by AKS.
 In our example, this was hopsworksstagevnet154.
-Next go to the subnets tab.
+Next, go to the subnets tab.

 <p align="center">
   <figure>